hernan87ok/grupo_3_gameHouse/README.md

 ## About the project

 It's a gaming e-commerce destined to a young audience.
-We made this site with two ideas in mind: A good looking, minimalist site and focused on being user friendly.
+We've made this site with two big ideas in mind: A good looking, minimalist site focused on being user friendly.

 ## Project Objetives